-4(ii) In view of the outbreak of pandemic COVID-19, it has been decided, in consultation with the Government of India, to increase the period of realization and repatriation to India of the amount representing the full export value of goods or software or services exported, from nine months to fifteen months from the date of export, for the exports made up to or on July 31, 2020.
+(ii) Due to the outbreak of pandemic COVID-19, it was decided, in consultation with the Government of India, to increase the period of realization and repatriation to India of the amount representing the full export value of goods or software or services exported, from nine months to fifteen months from the date of export, for the exports made up to or on July 31, 2020.

-(iii) For goods exported to a warehouse established outside India, the proceeds shall be realized within fifteen months from the date of shipment of goods.
+(iii) For goods exported to a warehouse established outside India, the proceeds shall be realised within fifteen months from the date of shipment of goods.